-Let’s talk about the Full-Contribution Rule, also called the “greater of” rule.
-Issued by the IRS in 2008 (see IRS Notice 2008-52), this rule explains how the new contribution limit is calculated when an HSA account owner has a mid-year status change.
+First let’s talk about the Full-Contribution Rule, also known as the “greater of” rule.
+Issued by the IRS in 2008 (see IRS Notice 2008-52), this rule explains new contribution limit calculations when an HSA account owner changes their status mid-year.

-Suppose the HSA owner is HSA-eligible for the entire 2023 plan year and enrolls effective January 1 as an individual.
-During the year, s/he gets married and changes HDHP coverage from individual to family.
+Suppose the HSA owner enrolled in HSA-eligible High-Deductible Health Plan coverage (HDHP) on January 1 as an individual.
+During the year, s/he gets married and changes their HDHP coverage from individual to family.
 In that case, s/he may contribute up to the greater of:

-The account owner calculates what the annual limit would be under each option.
-The highest of the two results is the account owner’s annual HSA contribution limit for that plan year (in this example, for 2023).
-Here are two sample scenarios that should help make this easier to understand.
+After calculating what the annual limit would be under each option, the HSA account owner’s annual contribution limit for that tax year is the highest of the two results.
+Here are two examples that help make this easier to understand.

 Switching from individual to family coverage is pretty straightforward.
-For example, Linda Lou starts with individual coverage for 2023 but switches to family coverage starting August 1.
+For example, Linda Lou starts with individual HDHP coverage on January 1 but switches to family HDHP coverage effective August 1.

-Under the “greater of” provision of the Full-Contribution Rule, Linda can contribute $7,750 for that year.
+Per the “greater of” provision of the Full-Contribution Rule, Linda can contribute $7,750 for that tax year.
 Here’s the detailed calculation for Option 1.

 Months in 2022 | Amount from Limitation Chart (see Form 8889 instructions) |